 Almond butter lowers the fat content in most recipes and is very versatile.
 You can use it on your toast as a morning or late-night snack.
 You can even use it on your popcorn.
 We do.

-Smoothies and shakes call for milk and yogurt which can have sugar, high-levels of fat in exchange for low levels of protein, and stomach blotting.
+Smoothies and shakes call for milk and yogurt which can have sugar, high levels of fat in exchange for low levels of protein, and stomach bloating.
 Maybe you’re a vegan or on a paleo diet and just don’t want dairy products anywhere near you.

 All of the above are fair reasons to avoid dairy.
 Almond butter offers the perfect substitute for dairy in smoothies and yogurt.
 It is high-protein and has a slew of healthy fats that help improve blood cholesterol levels.
 And let’s not forget the wonderful nutty flavor it adds!

-Almond butter can easily be swapped out for peanut butter.
-You may not know this, but peanuts are actually considered a legume, more closely related to a bean then a walnut.
+It can easily be swapped out for peanut butter.
+You may not know this, but peanuts are actually considered a legume, more closely related to a bean than a walnut.
 There are also many who are allergic to peanuts and anything made with peanuts.

-So, go ahead and make an almond butter and jelly sandwich.
-Slap some almond butter on top of a banana or eat it straight out of the jar, like some peanut butter enthusiasts do.
+So, go ahead and make almond butter and jelly sandwich using your must-have baking tools.
+Slap some almond butter on top of a banana or eat it straight out of the jar, as some peanut butter enthusiasts do.
 Hey, we’re not judging.

-Almond butter has become the new peanut butter and is a vegan bakers best friend.
-With high nutritional value, high-protein content, and distinct nutty flavor, almond butter is a great addition to your diet.
+Almond butter has become the new peanut butter and is a vegan baker’s best friend.
+With high nutritional value, high-protein content, and distinctly nutty flavor, it is a great addition to your diet.

-The high-fat content can contribute to weight gain.
+However, butter’s high-fat content can contribute to weight gain.
 Because of this make sure to only have a few tablespoons worth of the almond butter in any one week.
-Other then that, enjoy the buttery, nutty goodness.
+Other than that, enjoy the buttery, nutty goodness.